I’m a caregiver, how do I take care of myself?

 Get physical.
 Research shows that everyday physical activities can help you maintain and restore endurance, balance, strength, and flexibility through everyday physical activities such as walking or even gardening.
 Additionally, incorporating a short amount of physical activity into your day can promote better sleep, reduce tension and depression, and increase energy.

 Learn from your emotions.
-Your emotions exist for a reason; even negative ones.
-Your emotions are useful tools in understanding what is happening to you.
+Your emotions exist for a reason—even negative ones.
+They are useful tools for understanding what is happening to you.
 As a caregiver, you have a wide range of emotions.
 Feelings such as guilt, anger, and resentment may be overshadowing your pleasure and leading you into depression.
 Recognizing your emotional health will help you act to improve your mental health.

-There are times when you may become overwhelmed and need additional help from a professional.
-Seeking help is a sign of strength, not a weakness.
+Sometimes you may become overwhelmed and need additional help from a professional.
+Seeking help is a sign of strength—not weakness.
 It is important to remember that treatment, such as that at Pasadena Villa, is effective and can help you develop the coping skills needed to live a fulfilling life.
 Our team of professionals provides evidence-based treatment for adults suffering from mental illnesses such as depression and anxiety.
 Please call us today or complete our contact form for more information about our levels of care and programming.

 If you’re ready to start your recovery, we’re here to help.